tytydraco/yessleep/out/Emma_and_Harper_are_silently_watching_as_I_type_this_If_I_stop_for_too_long_theyll_lose_control_and_kill_me_Part_1.md

 ***March, 2015***

-As strange as it may sound, if you compare my life before the stroke to my life after the coma, I actually *gained* more than I lost, but that’s only cause I had barely anything to lose in the first place.
+As strange as it may sound, if you compare my life before the stroke to my life after the coma, I actually *gained* more than I lost, but that’s only because I had barely anything to lose in the first place.
 I mean, really the only valuable thing I had before my brain short-circuited was my career, and that didn’t go anywhere.
 Thankfully, the medical examiner’s office wasn’t exactly overflowing with applications to fill my position as the county coroner’s assistant in my absence.

 But the proverbial cherry-on-top?
 Meeting Dr. Rendu.
 That man has been everything to me this last decade: a neurologist, friend, confidant, and literary agent, all wrapped into one bizarre package.